Jutho/KrylovKit.jl/docs/src/man/implementation.md

 KrylovKit.Basis
 ```

-Many Krylov based algorithms use an orthogonal basis to parametrize the Krylov subspace.
+Many Krylov based algorithms use an orthogonal basis to parameterize the Krylov subspace.
 In
 that case, the specific implementation `OrthonormalBasis{T}` can be used:
 ```@docs
 KrylovKit.OrthonormalBasis{T}